On Weighted Orlicz-Sobolev inequalities: Introduction

-The main aim of this manuscript is to generalize the weighted Sobolev inequality \eqref{p-qmodular} by replacing the convex functions $t^p$ and $t^q$ with more general Young functions (see Definition \ref{Young-function}).
-More precisely, we look for a pair $(\Phi,\Psi)$ of Young functions and classes of weight functions for $g$ so that the following {\it{weighted modular inequality}} holds for some $C>0$:
+The main aim of this manuscript is to generalize \eqref{p-qmodular} by replacing the convex functions $t^p$ and $t^q$ with more general {\it{Young functions}}.
+A function $\Phi:[0,\infty)\to [0,\infty]$ is called a Young function if it admits a representation